(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission: Line morphology: Numerical Setup and Parameter Variations

 With the propagated flux of charged leptons at hand, the 511~keV line flux integrated along the line of sight (where the variable \(s\) runs) is expressed as follows (for more details, see Ref.~\cite{DelaTorreLuque:2024wfz}):

-where: $k_{\rm ps}=1/4$ is the fraction of positronium decays contributing to the $511$~keV line signal, the factor $6$ accounts for the emission of two $511$~keV photons per positron annihilation times three positrons injected per DM annihilation in the process $\chi\chi\to aaa\to 3(e^+e^-)$, $n_e$ is the free electron density, and $\sigma_\textrm{ann}$ the cross section of positron annihilation at the energy of the thermalized positrons $E_\textrm{th}$.
+where: $k_{\rm ps}=1/4$ is the fraction of positronium decays contributing to the $511$~keV line signal, the factor $6$ accounts for the emission of two $511$~keV photons per positron annihilation times three positrons injected per DM annihilation in the process $\chi\chi\to aaa\to 3(e^+e^-)$, $n_e$ is the free electron density, and $\sigma_\textrm{ann}$ the cross section of charge exchange with hydrogen~\cite{Pos_transport} at the energy of the thermalized positrons $E_\textrm{th}$.
 We consider the thermal energy of a warm medium (with $T=8000$~K), as suggested by Ref.~\cite{Knoedlseder_2005}.
-This implies that the main annihilation cross section is the direct electron-positrons annihilation \cite{1991ApJ...378..170G}.
+See Ref.~\cite{DelaTorreLuque:2024wfz} for more details.

 Let us now present how the results obtained within this setup vary with respect to the choice of the most relevant parameters.
-In the top row of Fig.~\ref{fig:App_511keV_rhos} we show the expected longitude (left panel) and latitude (right panel) profiles for different values of $\rho_a$ (keeping the DM mass fixed at 10 MeV), for a contracted NFW (c-NFW) with contraction index $\gamma = 1.1$.
-The differences in normalization arise from the direct dependence of the annihilation rate on \(\rho_a\).
-Additionally, varying \(\rho_a\) slightly influences the morphology of the expected signal.
-In most cases considered here, the SPI data can be accurately reproduced.
-In the bottom row of the figure, we compare the longitude (left panel) and latitude (right panel) profiles predicted for different DM masses at \(\rho_a = 1/10\), assuming a contracted NFW (c-NFW) profile with a contraction index \(\gamma = 1.1\).
-For various parameter choices, the SPI profiles are well-matched, demonstrating the capability of the proposed model to potentially address a longstanding astrophysical puzzle.
+In the top row of Fig.~\ref{fig:App_511keV_rhos} we show the expected longitude (left panel) and latitude (right panel) profiles for different values of $\rho_a$ (keeping the DM mass fixed at 10 MeV), for a contracted NFW (c-NFW) with contraction index $\gamma = 1.3$.
+The differences in normalization arise from the direct dependence of the annihilation rate on \(\rho_a\) and the kinematics of the positrons injected (that is why varying \(\rho_a\) slightly influences the morphology of the expected signal).
+One can see that there are different combinations of \(\rho_a\) and the contraction index that would lead to a remarkable reproduction of the excess' morphology.
+In the bottom row of the figure, we compare the longitude (left panel) and latitude (right panel) profiles predicted for different DM masses at \(\rho_a = 1/10\), assuming a contracted NFW (c-NFW) profile with a contraction index \(\gamma = 1.3\).
+For various parameter choices, the SPI profiles are well-matched, demonstrating the capability of the proposed model to potentially address a longstanding astrophysical puzzle, while reducing the continuum signal associated.